timescale/docs/tutorials/financial-tick-data/index.md

     This tutorials shows you how to ingest real-time time-series data into TimescaleDB database using a websocket connection.
-To create candlestick views, query the aggregated data, and visualize the data in Grafana,see [Ingest real-time websocket data][advanced-websocket].
+To create candlestick views, query the aggregated data, and visualize the data in Grafana, see the [ingest real-time websocket data section][advanced-websocket].

 ## About OHLCV data and candlestick charts